AliceO2Group/ControlGui/docs/API.md

 <a name="Response+json"></a>

 ### response.json ⇒ <code>object</code>
-Formats the reponse to object that is ready to be formatted into JSON
+Formats the reponse to object that is ready to be formatted into JSON.

 **Kind**: instance property of <code>[Response](#Response)</code>
 **Returns**: <code>object</code> - response
 <a name="Response+_message"></a>

 ### response._message(code) ⇒ <code>string</code>
-Provides HTTP message based on code
+Provides HTTP message based on code.

 **Kind**: instance method of <code>[Response](#Response)</code>
 **Returns**: <code>string</code> - message for given code